 Bake for 10 minutes at 375 degrees.
 Makes 112 cookies.
 (Or 58

 Boil 2 cups of granulated sugar in 1/2 cup of water until it reaches 240 deg F. In the meantime break 3 whole eggs in your KA mixer bowl & beat it.
 While the beater is on low, slowly stream in the syrup(right from the stove at 240 deg F) & keep beating .
-Once all the syrup is in & mixed in well, strain( to remove any of the foreign objects ) & cool the mixture.
+Once all the syrup is in & mixed in well, strain( to remove any of the foreign objects ) & cool the mixture (only if you're going to use a fine tip to do detail work.

-In another KA bowl cream 1 1/2 lbs of butter until the butter is well mixed, then slowly add in a stream the cooled egg/ sugar mixture & keep creaming till you get the right consistency.
+In another KA bowl, cream 1 1/2 lbs of butter until the butter is well mixed, then slowly add in the cooled egg/ sugar mixture slowly & keep creaming till you get the right consistency.
 Add in 2 tsps any flavouring at this point , mix well & start icing your cake......once you taste this icing, you'll never want to use any other icing (only good in cool conditions).

-But remember, this icing is not workable in warm weather unless it is in airconditioning.
+But remember, this icing is not workable in very warm weather unless it is in airconditioning.

 Well, I was browsing in Cake Central & I came across this recipe........ it is a little more complicated than the recipe that I use...... but I've heard that it is really good.